deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 This was not because it behaved in an unHunterlike way.
 Quite the contrary, it did so very carefully, unfailingly and meticulously.
 What made it *creepy* was that it did not appear to do so naturally.
 Its thought-broadcasts were simple statements, queries, respectful requests.
 There was never any emotional content.
 When it joined the hunt-cry, it did so almost dutifully and by rote, rather than with real enthusiasm.

 Thus, even the other Omegas, which usually banded together out of bottom-of-the-heap solidarity, tended to view this particular one as an opportunity to claw back an anemic parody of the authority that other Hunters held over them.
-The fact that it didn't seem to *mind* - displayed no discernible emotions at all, whether resentment, resignation, complacency or contentment with its lot - only added to the bottom-feeder's abnormality.
+The fact that it didn't seem to *mind*---displayed no discernible emotions at all, whether resentment, resignation, complacency or contentment with its lot---only added to the bottom-feeder's abnormality.
 It simply followed instructions, diligently, swiftly,  competently, and to the full extent of their spirit and intent, often even going above and beyond.

 This hinted at the other aberration: The Strange One clearly had a sharp and calculating mind.
 It saw patterns with ease that other Hunters would overlook.
 On the few occasions where it had dared to venture an opinion, none of those opinions had yet been wrong.
 It grasped new tasks within moments, and performed them as well as an experienced expert after only a few days.
 For a creature so clearly talented to be apparently disinterested in its own stature or reputation was therefore wrong, strange, *creepy*.